Mraanderson/CardputerADV-MotionLab/README.md

 ## Getting Started

-1. Install Arduino IDE and ESP32 board support
+1. Install Visual Code Studio and the PlatformIO extension
-2. Install **M5Unified** and **M5Cardputer** libraries
-3. Open `motion_lab.ino`
+2. Create a new PlatformIO project
-4. Select the Cardputer‑ADV board profile
+3. Select the **M5stack StampS3** as the board
-5. Flash the firmware
+4. Copy the .ini and src/main.cpp contents over the template files
+5. Connect Cardputer ADV by USB Data cable
+6. Hold down **Go** and reset to put into flashing mode
+7. Upload and optionally Build, to use your own firmware.bin file

-Or flash the .bin file
+Or flash the .bin file from releases - Web flasher coming soon...

 ---